ASHWIN990/ADB-Toolkit/README.md

 ADB-Toolkit is a bash script with around 20 to 22 options to chose which comes in handy to work with ADB, Hope you Enjoy!
 And mark star it really encourages me.

+## Note

+Before using this tool you must enable Usb-Debugging from the devloper settings from the Android setting and then you are good to go.

 ## Installation